aloware/s3-archiver/README.md

 ```

 ## Result
-The archive will be uploaded to the bucket root.
+The archive will be uploaded to selected directory of the bucket.